Battle of Newry Road: Previous actions (1974–1993)

 Another incident occurred on 20 February 1990, when an IRA team composed of at least 20 volunteers attempted to attack a helicopter at Newtownhamilton, but their efforts were thwarted when a van, a car, and several masked men manning a light machine gun were spotted by an RAF Wessex on a reconnaissance mission.
 After a hot pursuit in which some vehicles and some IRA volunteers escaped, three of the men were tracked to Silverbridge, where the Wessex landed three soldiers and two Royal Ulster Constabulary constables.
 The men were arrested, but the security patrol was suddenly overwhelmed by a stone-throwing crowd of 40 residents, who forcibly released the suspects.
-One of the men arrested was Jim Martin, who had recently been part of a scheme to smuggle anti-aircraft missiles from the United States.
+One of the men arrested was Jim Martin, who had recently been part of a scheme to smuggle surface-to-air missiles from the United States.
 He was still at large and living in the area at the time of the signing of the Good Friday Agreement.
-In later searches in the area, security forces recovered two AK-47 and a Heckler & Koch rifles and two light machine guns.
-The AK-47s had been used in the killing of Chief Superintendent Harry Breen and Superintendent Bob Buchanan in 1989.
+In later searches in the area, security forces recovered two AK-47 and a Heckler & Koch rifle and two light machine guns.
+The AK-47s had been used in the 1989 Jonesborough ambush, and the killing of Chief Superintendent Harry Breen and Superintendent Bob Buchanan in 1989.

-On 13 February 1991 a Lynx helicopter was heavily damaged and brought down near Crossmaglen by an IRA unit using a heavy machine gun and two GPMG machine guns.
+On 13 February 1991 a Lynx helicopter was severely damaged and brought down near Crossmaglen by an IRA unit using a heavy machine gun and two GPMG machine guns.
 The machine was hit by eight DShK rounds and two GPMG rounds, and eventually crash-landed near Silverbridge.
 The crew were rescued unhurt by a second Lynx.

 On 11 June 1993, the South Armagh Brigade attempted to shoot down a Puma helicopter taking off from the Crossmaglen base with an improvised mortar.
 The barrack buster, fired from the back of a local baker's delivery van, exploded on the helipad shortly after the pilot had managed to take off.
 Two Lynx helicopters escorting the Puma failed to prevent the attack.
 The IRA action was carried out to coincide with a one-day visit to Northern Ireland by Queen Elizabeth.